fogfish/gouldian/doc/user-guide.md

 **Params**

-A handing of query string params for HTTP request is consistent with matching/extraction of path segments.
+A handing of query string params for HTTP request is consistent with matching/extracting path segments.

-`func Param(arrows ...param.Arrow) core.Endpoint` builds an `Endpoint` that matches URL query string from HTTP request.
+`func Param(arrows ...param.Arrow) core.Endpoint` builds the `Endpoint` that matches URL query string from HTTP request.
 The endpoint considers a query params as a hashmap, it takes a product of params matchers/extractors (they are defined in [`param`](../param/param.go) package).
 Functions `param.Is` and `param.Any` matches query params; `param.String`, `param.MaybeString`, `param.Int` and `param.MaybeInt` extracts values.

 ```go
 var text string